 – Easy to control with thermostat and remote

 The Happybuy 5KW diesel heater is specifically designed for RV motorhomes, trailers and campervans.
 It also uses a forced air system to help disperse warm air throughout your rig without depositing carbon into the environment.
 This heater also comes with an LCD display and remote control setup that let’s you turn it on from outside your rig, so you can heat up your rig by the time you’re in there.
 I don’t super recommend using this feature just to be safe, but it’s an option.

 Since it has a remote control, you can turn it on and off from your bed–no need to get up!

 Wood stoves are small, enclosed fireplaces.
 They burn cut firewood to heat your camper van.
 Firewood is relatively cheap to find and easy to use.
 But installing a properly ventilated wood stove will take a bit more time and money than a propane heater.

 Many vanlifers want a wood stove for more than just heat.
 It sure sounds cozy to curl up with a book and a glass of wine by the fire.
-But there are also risks that come with having a wood fire in an enclosed space, so make sure to properly install your stove.
+But there are also risks that come with having a wood fire in an enclosed space, as the fire will produce carbon monoxide and other potentially hazardous air pollutants, so make sure to properly install your stove.

 – Easy to use

 – Wood is inexpensive and easy to find

 – Can be expensive/time-consuming to install

 My Top Wood Stove Heater Pick